aecr0/Roco222/journal.md

 mkdir- makes a directory e.g $ mkdir ROCO222

 ### $ echo "Hello" >hello.md
-echo- makes file called hello.md in which ever folder you are currently in and then
-then in the file writes hello
+echo- makes file called hello.md in which ever folder you are currently in and then in the file writes hello

 ### $ cp hello.md hello-again.md
 cp- copys contents of one file into another